A New Year’s Resolution You Can Keep

 Important Estate Planning Documents

-Another legal instrument you should consider is a trust that permits management of your assets on behalf of your beneficiaries.
-If structured properly, your entire estate can avoid probate court through a trust.
-In addition, you should also have a Durable Power of Attorney (DPOA) which allows you to designate someone who can make financial decisions for you if you become incapacitated.
+Another important legal instrument you should consider is a trust that permits management of your assets on behalf of your beneficiaries.
+If written properly, your entire estate can avoid probate court through a trust.
+In addition, you should have a Durable Power of Attorney (DPOA) which allows you to designate someone (a spouse or adult child) to make financial decisions for you if you become incapacitated.
 You should also have a Healthcare Power of Attorney (HPOA) in which you give authority to another person to make healthcare decisions for you if you are unable to do so.
-Finally, you should consider a Living Will which allows you to make your end of life medical decisions now.
+Finally, you should consider a Living Will which allows you to make end of life medical decisions now after consultation with your family.

-We understand that thinking about health and end of life issues can be uncomfortable.
-But planning for these eventualities will help guide your loved ones and spare them difficult decisions, disagreements, stress, and avoidable expenses.
+We understand that thinking about end of life issues can be uncomfortable.
+However, planning ahead will help guide your loved ones and spare them difficult decisions, disagreements, and avoidable expenses.
 If you are going to keep one New Year’s resolution, make it this one.
 Contact the attorneys at Wuliger & Wuliger to set up a consultation to discuss your estate planning needs at (216) 781-7777.